siejkowski/siejkowski.github.com/_posts/2016-03-21-watch-apps-worth-using.md

 ---
 # [{{ page.title }}]({{ page.url }})

-Last month [underscore David Smith](https://twitter.com/_DavidSmith) of [Developing Perspective](http://developingperspective.com) and [Under the radar](https://www.relay.fm/radar) fame, author of [multiple iOS apps](https://david-smith.org/apps/), shared the lessons learned from [shipping eleven Apple Watch apps](https://david-smith.org/blog/2016/02/12/watch-apps-worth-making/).
+Last month [underscore David Smith](https://twitter.com/_DavidSmith) of [Developing Perspective](http://developingperspective.com) and [Under the radar](https://www.relay.fm/radar) fame, author of [many iOS apps](https://david-smith.org/apps/), shared the [lessons learned from shipping eleven Apple Watch apps](https://david-smith.org/blog/2016/02/12/watch-apps-worth-making/).
 First of all --- what an impressive accomplishment!
 Congratulations!
 David's work and attitude has provided an inspiration for me and many others for a long time.
+His explanation of what types of apps for the Apple Watch are worth making is backed by the year of experience and the actual sales data.
+[A highly recommended, valuable read](https://david-smith.org/blog/2016/02/12/watch-apps-worth-making/).

 At the same time a number of friends had asked me about the Apple Watch.
 Is it usable?
 Is it worth the price?
 Are there any useful features?
 Are there any killer apps?
 To answer these questions, I've tried to become more self-aware about how I use the Apple product.
-I've been wearing it everyday since May 2015 and, being an iOS developer myself, I've checked a number of different watchOS apps to gather the anecdotical material for my analysis.
-Eventually it's led me to following insights concerning what kind of watch apps makes sense to use in the current software/hardware cycle.
+I've been wearing it everyday since May 2015 and, being an iOS developer myself, I've checked a number of different watchOS apps to gather the anecdotical material for the analysis.
+Eventually it's led me to following insights concerning what kind of watch apps makes sense to use in the present software/hardware cycle from the customer's perspective.

-Disclaimer: I haven't shipped any apps for Apple Watch, so please take it with a grain of salt.
-Your mileage may vary.
+_Disclaimer: I haven't shipped any apps for Apple Watch, so please take the analysis with a grain of salt.
+It's entirely based on my personal experience mixed with data from various sources (like friends, podcasts and blog posts).
+Your mileage may vary._

 ## Apple Watch works nicely with _app-independent_ activities